On isomorphism of the space of continuous functions with finite $p$-th variation along a partition sequence: Isomorphism on TEXT

 \section{Isomorphism on \texorpdfstring{$\mathcal{X}^{p}_\pi$}{TEXT}}

-In this section, we shall use several function norms and matrix norms, thus we note that Table \ref{table.norm} at the end of this section lists all the norms with their definitions for the convenience of readers.
+In this section, we shall use several function norms and matrix norms, thus, Table 1 lists all the norms with their definitions for the convenience of readers.
+In Table \ref{table.norm}, $x$ represents a real-valued continuous function defined on $[0, T]$, and $A$ represents an infinite-dimensional matrix whose $(m, k)$-entry is denoted by $A_{m,k}$.

 Recall the space $C^{0, \alpha}([0, T])$ of $\alpha$-H\"older continuous functions with the norm

 Ciesielski \cite{Ciesielski:isomorphism} proved that the following mapping $T^{\T}_{\alpha}$ is an isomorphism between $C^{0, \alpha}([0, T])$ and the space $\ell^{\infty}(\R)$ of all bounded real sequences, equipped with the supremum norm $\Vert \cdot \Vert_{\infty}$: